+4.2 For schemes of 5 or less units (except certified 'self-build' which is exempt) the CIL charge is £200 per m2 which will apply on a District-wide basis.
+This is supported by the Council's viability evidence and is achievable because there is no requirement for small schemes of I - 5 units to provide or contribute towards the provision of affordable housing.

+6 - 10 units

-- 4.2 For schemes of 5 or less units (except certified 'self-build' which is exempt) the CIL charge is £200 per m2 which will apply on a District-wide basis.
-This is supported by the Council's viability evidence and is achievable because there is no requirement for small schemes of I-5 units to provide or contribute towards the provision of affordable housing. a significant change from the Preliminary Draft Charging Schedule (PDCS) which proposed a zero CIL rate for schemes of 5 or less units.
-The reason for this is that since the PDCS was published, the Government has introduced new national policy to exempt residential schemes of I-5 units from having to contribute towards the provision of affordable housing (either on-site or in the form of a commuted sum). - 4.3 The updated EVA report takes this into account and concludes that in the absence of an affordable housing requirement, small residential schemes of less than 5 units should be financially able to make a CIL contribution of £200 per m. - 6 10 units - 4.44.3 National policy allows the Council to seek an affordable housing commuted sum from schemes of 6 10 units within designated rural areas which includes the Cotswolds Area of Outstanding Natural Beauty (AONB).
-As such, having regard to the updated viability evidence, the Council proposes that for residential schemes of 6 10 units within the AONB, a CIL rate of £100 per m2 will be sought, alongside an affordable housing commuted sum of £100 per m2 (i.e. £200 per m2 in total). - 4.54.4 For schemes of 6 10 units outside of the Cotswolds AONB, where the Council is unable to seek an affordable housing commuted sum due to national policy, a CIL rate of £200 per m2 will apply on a District-wide basis.
+- 4.3 National policy allows the Council to seek an affordable housing commuted sum from schemes of 6 10 units within designated rural areas which includes the Cotswolds Area of Outstanding Natural Beauty (AONB).
+As such, having regard to the updated viability evidence, the Council proposes that for residential schemes of 6 10 units within the AONB, a CIL rate of £100 per m2 will be sought, alongside an affordable housing commuted sum of £100 per m2 (i.e. £200 per m2 in total). - 4.4 For schemes of 6 10 units outside of the Cotswolds AONB, where the Council is unable to seek an affordable housing commuted sum due to national policy, a CIL rate of £200 per $m^2$ will apply on a District-wide basis.

-I I or more units
+II or more units

-4.5 Larger residential schemes of 11 or more units (except allocated Strategic Development Areas - SDAs) will be required to pay a CIL charge of £100-200 per m2.
-This is an increase in the rate originally proposed in the Council's draft charging schedule (£100 per m2) but is supported by the findings of the Councils' most recent viability evidence (December 2016) which suggests that due to increased sales values and the inclusion of starter homes as part of the affordable housing mix, these larger schemes are able to support a CIL payment of £200 per m2 alongside a requirement to provide affordable housing on-site. lower rate takes account of the fact that such schemes will trigger an on-site affordable housing requirement which will have a significant impact on the gross development value of the scheme.
+4.5 Larger residential schemes of II or more units (except allocated Strategic Development Areas - SDAs) will be required to pay a CIL charge of £200 per m2.
+This is an increase in the rate originally proposed in the Council's draft charging schedule (£100 per m2) but is supported by the findings of the Councils' most recent viability evidence (December 2016) which suggests that due to increased sales values and the inclusion of starter homes as part of the affordable housing mix, these larger schemes are able to support a CIL payment of £200 per m2 alongside a requirement to provide affordable housing on-site.